 To say the country has a tumultuous past is an understatement.
 These days things have improved significantly, though some progress is still to be made.
 Poverty and inequality are all too common, as is gang activity in some areas.
 All of that said, the situation is nothing like what it appears on mainstream media.

-During our three week visit, we experienced nothing that made us question our decision to visit.
+During our time backpacking Central America, we experienced nothing that made us question our decision to stop and visit El Salvador.
 We were greeted by smiling locals, who would often stop us in the street simply to thank us for giving their home a chance.
 It’s time to end the stigma surrounding this fantastic little country and focus on the positives.
 Delicious cuisine, unique and fascinating festivals, and incredible people.
 Mountains, volcanoes and over three hundred kilometres of coastline – featuring some of the best surfing in the world.

 Resist the urge to simply pass through like the majority of travellers do.
 Stop, stay and explore.
 Don’t skip El Salvador!